sul-dlss-deprecated/rialto-trigger-rebuild/README.md

-# RIALTO-CORE-REBUILD
+# RIALTO Trigger Rebuild Lambda

-The purpose of this lambda is to publish a message to the configured SNS topic that will be used to trigger a full rebuild of the rialto derivative data store.
+The purpose of this lambda is to publish a message to the configured SNS topic that will be used to trigger a full rebuild of the RIALTO derivative data store(s) based on data from the canonical data store.

 ## Scheduled messaging

 This lambda can be scheduled to run on a recurring basis through [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html).

 Note: The `rebuildTrigger` event is currently disabled.